CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/syllabus.md

 In this course, you will learn to:
 - Understand basic concepts and algorithms relevant to computer graphics programming.
-- Identify, define, and solve 2D and 3D graphics programming problems.
+- Identify, define, and solve involving 2D and 3D computer graphics.
-- Program real-time computer graphics using a high-level scene graph library.
+- Implement real-time computer graphics using a high-level scene graph library.
 - Write shader programs that run on the graphics processing unit (GPU).
-- Implement user interfaces for interaction with 3D graphics applications.
+- Implement user interfaces for interacting with 3D graphics applications.

 ## Prerequisites